 I picked up a Commodore 64 off the local classifieds.
-It came with a 1541 (no power supply), a bag full of floppies and tapes, the C64 itself, the infamous black finned power supplies that kill C64s, a Rixon modem, and a Nortel multi-line keyset from the 90s.
+It came with a 1541 floppy drive, a bag full of blank floppies and tapes, the C64 itself, the infamous black finned power supplies that kill C64s, a Rixon modem, and a Nortel multi-line keyset from the 90s.

 The C64 hasn’t yet been powered up because, after some quick tests indicated suspiciously high 5V even unloaded, I decided it was better safe than sorry with the power supply.
 I cut the DIN connector off of it and threw the rest into the to-recycle bin.

 As you can see, the semicolon key is missing, and the plus key is broken.
 As a fan of both C and addition, this just wouldn’t do.
 I went to work breaking down the machine.

 I put the RF shield (silver painted cardboard, apparently) into my parts bin and took the rest of the machine apart.
 It looks like it has been taken apart a few times before: lots of screws are missing and some of the plastic posts are broken.
 Then again, from the looks of it, it’s hard to tell the difference between a machine Commodore “factory-repaired” and a machine that someone swung a soldering iron at randomly.

 The fuse checked out continuity-wise, so it was time to turn my attention to the keyboard.
 The plus key’s stalk broke entirely when I went to pull it, which makes me wonder if it had broken in the past and been re-glued.
 I will have to find new keys for this.